Zarcolio/wwwordlist/README.md

   -h, --help            show this help message and exit -type <text|urls|quoted|full>
                         Analyze the text between HTML tags, inside urls found, inside quoted text or in the full text.
+Defaults to 'full'.
   --case <o|l|u>        Apply original, lower or upper case.
-If no case type is specified, lower case is the
+If no case type is specified, lower case is
-                        default.
+                        the default.
 If another case is specified, lower has to be specified to be included.
                         Spearate by comma's
   --ih <length>         Ignore values containing a valid hexadecimal number of this length.
   --ii                  Ignore words that are a valid integer number.